keboola/connection-docs/storage/buckets/sharing/index.md

 ## Limitations

-Linked buckets behave very similarly to table aliases, but there are some limitations:
+There are some limitations to how shared buckets can be used:

 - Source and destination projects must belong to the same organization.
 - To manage shared buckets, your user account must be an [**organization member**](/management/organization/) --- i.e. it is not enough to